-The financial highlights tables that follow are intended to help you understand the Fund's financial performance for the fiscal year or periods ended June 30.
+The financial highlights tables that follow are intended to help you understand each Fund's financial performance for the fiscal year or periods ended June 30.

 Certain information reflects the financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-This information for the years ended June 30, 2021 and 2020 has been audited by Cohen & Company, Ltd. ("Cohen"), whose report, along with the Fund's financial statements, are included in the Fund's annual report, which is available upon request.
-The information for the years ended June 30, 2019, 2018 and 2017 has been audited and reported on by other independent registered public accounting firms.
-As of June 18, 2020, Cohen, an independent registered public accounting firm located at 1350 Euclid Avenue, Suite 800, Cleveland, OH 44115, serves as independent registered public accounting firm to the Fund.
+This information for the years ended June 30, 2023, 2022, 2021 and 2020 has been audited by Cohen & Company, Ltd. ("Cohen"), whose report, along with each Fund's financial statements, are included in the Funds' annual report, which is available upon request.
+The information for the year ended June 30, 2019 has been audited and reported on by other independent registered public accounting firms.
+As of June 18, 2020, Cohen, an independent registered public accounting firm located at 1350 Euclid Avenue, Suite 800, Cleveland, OH 44115, serves as independent registered public accounting firm to the Funds.